sk33lz/bootstrap-html5-soundboard/README.md

 	chewbacca.mp3
 	chewbacca.png

-4. Edit the index.html and modify the example code with your file names.
+4. Edit the `index.html` and modify the source code with your file names.

 5. Edit the CSS class on the `<audio>` tag to have the same name as your file.
 This will ensure the JS sets up the proper unordered list rendering the image with the `<audio>` tag.